wpaladins/Gfw_Pac/README.md

 >The pac file for GFW!

-Download file named "Gfw_Pac.pac" and open it as a test.
+Download the file named "Gfw_Pac.pac" and open it as a test.